R Andromedae

-R Andromedae (R And) is a Mira-type variable star in the constellation Andromeda.
+R Andromedae (R And) is a Mira-type variable star in the constellation Andromeda located about 1,200 light-years away.
 Its spectral class is type S because it shows absorption bands of zirconium monoxide (ZrO) in its spectrum.
 It was among the stars found by Paul Merrill to show absorption lines of the unstable element technetium, establishing that nucleosynthesis must be occurring in stars.
 The SH molecule was found for the first time outside earth in the atmosphere of this star.
 The star is losing mass due to stellar winds at a rate of 1.09×10^-6 /yr.
+R And enters solar conjunction and becomes hidden by the Sun's glare in April.
+It reaches opposition in mid-October, when it is visible all night.